Emotions are much like waves, we can’t stop them from coming but we can choose which one to surf. – Jonathan Martensson

 Compare this angry state to a time when you are feeling calm, sociable and relaxed.
 What does your body do and how does it respond in such instances?

-Here you are putting yourself into a peak emotional state of the type of emotion that you would like to experience while anchoring it to a part of your body.
+Here you are putting yourself in a peak emotional state of the type of emotion that you would like to experience while anchoring it to a part of your body.

 Say for instance I would like to anchor the emotion of passion to my body.
 I would think of times in the past that I have felt passionate about something.
 I would live through these experiences in my head until the moment I have passion running through my veins.
 At this moment — at the peak of the emotion — I would anchor this passionate state to a part of my body.
 This could simply mean squeezing my thumb or earlobe.